 I hope you sense the light, too.

 For the country, I know even less.
 And still—still I feel that until we wrestle this dual fetish for uncompromising safety and unquestioned liberty to the ground, we’ll be circling this same angry, frustrated, fruitless round as a nation.
 The answer, I think, is trust in and accountability to each other.
 We need to be able to manage the tension between stubborn rootedness and selfish flight.
 We need a center—again, a core.
-Or maybe it works to thin of it as a Commons.
+Or maybe it works to think of it as a Commons.
 With a reality we can agree on.
 Without that, it seems all discussion goes nowhere.
-So, yes, to roots and wings, but also to a strong stomach, a civil Commons, and a sturdy bridge.
+So, yes, to roots and wings, but also to a strong stomach, a civil Commons, and a supple bridge.